emso-c/stream-analyser/README.md

 - Fetch live chat of the stream
 - Detect highlights
 - Guess contexts
-- Show highlights
+- Show and filter highlights
   - Summary
   - Detailed
   - URL
   - Open in browser
-- Find messages
+- Find and filter messages
-- Find authors
+- Find and filter authors
 - Find messages made by an author
 - Visualize data
+  - Graph
+  - Word cloud
 - Export data

 # About detecting highlights